-This guide helps you make the best of your trip with informed advice: things to do, restaurants, hotels.
+This guide helps you make the best of your trip to Paris: things to do, restaurants, hotels, nightlife, sport, maps.

-Sightseeing is the top reason why Paris is year after year the number one tourist city.
+Endless sightseeing is the top reason why Paris is year after year the number one tourist city in the world.

-Shopping is with sightseeing the top reason so many people love the city, famous for fashion and style.
+Shopping and fashion are the second top reason so many people the world over love the city, a shopper paradise.

-Since 508 A.D, the city is the capital of France, the largest country of Western Europe.
+Since 508 A.D, the city of Paris is the capital of France, the largest country of Western Europe.
+Facts and information.

 William Ledeuil is a very talented French cook.
 His fusion food, inspired by Asia, is so tasty you will remember it for ever.
 Different yet complementary, united by the same audacious vision, his two restaurants are in the same lovely left bank street and are some of the bests in town.